 \end{definition}

 \begin{definition}[Sum of two words] Let $\Sigma = \Alsig$ and $u,v \in \Sigma^*$.
 Then we define $\sumF:\Sigma^*\times \Sigma^*\to \Aldel^*$ as

 \end{definition}

-As the sum of two words is in the alphabet $\Aldel$, we extend the maps $\val_\Fcal$ and $\val_{\Fcal c}$ naturally on the alphabet $\Aldel$.
-The following lemma is an analogy of Lemma~\ref{lem:neutral_prefix}. \begin{lemma} For every word $v\in\Aldel^{*}$ and every $a\in\Aldel$, we have
+As the sum of two binary words is over the alphabet $\Aldel$, we extend the maps $\val_\Fcal$ and $\val_{\Fcal c}$ naturally to the alphabet $\Aldel$.
+The following lemma is analogous to Lemma~\ref{lem:neutral_prefix}. \begin{lemma} For every word $v\in\Aldel^{*}$ and every $a\in\Aldel$, we have

 \end{lemma}

 \begin{proof} Let $v=v_{k-1} \cdots v_0\in\Aldel^{*}$ and $a\in\Aldel$.
 We have

 \end{proof}